wp-plugins/scancircle/readme.txt

 * First release

 == Upgrade Notice ==
+= 1.20 =
+* Upgrade if you want to validate the data entered into the input field and/or want to use multiple input fields

 = 1.19 =
 * Only need to upgrade if you need to access PHP variables